fccvzla/PPlessons/README.md

 ## How to participate in our Pair Programming meetings

-We will try to schedule a pair programming exercise every week, free to join to all the participants in our Telegram group:
+We will try to schedule a pair programming exercise every week, open and free to join to all the participants in our Telegram group:

 * Telegram Group: [FCC Venezuela](https://t.me/fccvzla)

 ## Repository Structure

-This rap has the following structure:
+This repository has the following structure:

 ``` bash
 lessons